Contrastive Explanations for Argumentation-Based Conclusions: The Basic Framework

 \begin{definition}[Argument non-acceptance explanation] Let $\calAF = \tuple{\Args,\attack}$ be an AF, let $A\in\Args$ be an argument that is not accepted w.r.t.\ $\Sem$ and $\star\in\{\cap,\cup\}$.
 Then:

 \end{definition}

 Thus, a non-acceptance explanation contains all the arguments that attack $A$ and for which no defense exists in: some $\Sem$-ex\-ten\-sions (for $\cap$) of which $A$ is not a member; all $\Sem$-extensions (for $\cup$).
-That for $\cap$ only some extensions have to be considered follows since $A$ is skeptically non-accepted as soon as $\Sem\ExtWithout(A)\neq \emptyset$, while $A$ is credulously non-accepted when $\Sem\ExtWithout(A) =\Sem(\calAF)$.
+That for $\cap$ only some extensions have to be considered follows since $A$ is not skeptically accepted as soon as $\Sem\ExtWithout(A)\neq \emptyset$, while $A$ is not credulously accepted when $\Sem\ExtWithout(A) =\Sem(\calAF)$.